-Registrations are closed, the speakers have been finalised, and it's all systems go for the 5th annual CSI Conference, sponsored by Tshikululu Social Investments.
+Registrations are closed, the speakers have been finalised, and it’s all systems go for the 5th annual Social Investment Conference, sponsored by Tshikululu Social Investments.

-The CSI Conference, South Africa’s leading showcase for sustainable corporate social investment, takes place at the Gordon Institute of Business Science (GIBS) campus in Johannesburg on 2-3 April 2014.
+The Social Investment Conference, South Africa’s leading showcase for sustainable corporate social investment, takes place at the Gordon Institute of Business Science (GIBS) campus in Johannesburg on 2-3 April 2014.

 Among the speakers at the conference are the following:

-- John Kane-Berman, outgoing CEO of the South African Institute of Race Relations, who speaks on CSI and the Battle of Ideas
+- John Kane-Berman, outgoing CEO of the South African Institute of Race Relations, who speaks on Social Investment and the Battle of Ideas

-- Frank Magwegwe of Momentum Retail, who speaks on Personal Development with CSI Backing and will draw on his own incredible story, which has taken him from homelessness in Johannesburg to the Harvard Business School
+- Frank Magwegwe of Momentum Retail, who speaks on Personal Development with Social Investment Backing and will draw on his own incredible story, which has taken him from homelessness in Johannesburg to the Harvard Business School

 - Tshikululu Social Investments CEO Tracey Henry, who will share insights gleaned from a survey of 39 business leaders on The Role of Business in Society